Chandan-Nayak/Chandan-Nayak.github.io/_posts/2015-02-23-second-post.md

 $ sudo docker run -d -p 80 --name static_website -v $PWD/website:/opt/page chandan83/nginx nginx
 {% endhighlight %}

+- -p # binds the port to anything on the dost (we can specify a port to bind on host here ex- 127.0.0.1:80:8080)
+- -d # runs the container in detached mode
+- -v # this option allows to create a volume in our container and map it to a directory on the host, so here we have mapped website directory on the host to page directory on the container - so this will provide the index.html which is needed on container at /opt/page directory.
+- note that we have passed nginx command at the end, which generally runs in the daemon mode but becasue we have mentioned "daemon off" in the configuration file this runs in the foreground - which allows the container to run for ever, because the conatiner needs atleast one process running.
+If no proceee is running it will stop.

 Run this command to see all the containers
 {% highlight ruby %}
 $ docker ps -a